sbblanke/to-do-list/README.md

 ## About
 This application allows users to manage daily tasks through a Command Line Interface (CLI).
 Unlike in-memory scripts, this program persists data to a local CSV file, ensuring tasks are saved even after the program closes.

-This project was built to master the fundamentals ofr Python control flow, file input/output, and state management.
+This project was built to master the fundamentals for Python control flow, file input/output, and state management.

 ## Features
 - **Persistent Storage:**